-libc and commands which call ftw() and nftw() are affected.
+Both libc, itself, and the commands that call ftw() and nftw() are affected.

+• ftw()

-$\begin{array}{ll} ftw() & \texttt{ftw()} was rewritten to eliminate internal recursion, thus avoiding the possibility of a stack overflow on deep file trees.
+ftw() was rewritten to eliminate internal recursion, thus avoiding the possibility of a stack overflow on deep file trees.
 A single fixed-size data structure is allocated in the stack instead of using malloc() to separate buffers for each depth of the tree.
 Use of strlen() was eliminated, as well as trivial comparisons such as strcmp(buf,".").
-The file descriptor re-use algorithm was changed from most-recently-opened to least-recently-opened which can show significant performance gains on very deep file trees.$ nftw() nftw() was rewritten similarly to ftw() with the same benefits. nftw() now fully conforms with the UNIX95 definition, including the fact that when the FTW_PHYS is not set, files are reported only once.
+The file descriptor re-use algorithm was changed from most-recently-opened to least-recently-opened which can show significant performance gains on very deep file trees.